-Notice Statements and Requested Information (Section 14)
+Notice Statements and Requested Information (Section 15, s.
+496.412, F.S.)

-Notice statements used by solicitors are expanded by this bill to all solicitations rather than only on written solicitations and confirmations.
+Notice statements used by solicitors are expanded by this bill to all solicitations, whether the solicitation is done over the phone, or on a website, rather than only on written solicitations and confirmations.
 The notice statement must also include a Department website where registration information can be obtained.
 If the solicitation is done through a website, the notice statement must be conspicuously displayed on the webpage where donations are requested.

-The bill also provides an alternate to the written response required when a person being solicited requests the percentage of the gross revenue that the charity will receive from the solicitation campaign or requests the percentage of the contribution which may be tax-deductible as a charitable contribution.
+The bill also provides an alternative to the written response required when a person being solicited requests the percentage of the gross revenue that the charity will receive from the solicitation campaign or requests the percentage of the contribution which may be tax-deductible as a charitable contribution.
 The solicitor may immediately notify the person that the information is available on the Department's website or by calling the division's toll-free number.

-4. Collection Receptacles Used for Donations (Section 15)
+5. Collection Receptacles Used for Donations (Section 16, s.
+496.4121, F.S.)